 - Not content with bringing gloriously sustainable options for our feet with their runners and socks, Allbirds are now using their epic Trino material for super-soft and luxurious underwear and now t-shirts, with none of the chemical nasties that usually come with cotton.
 Win!

 As much as we love some of our go-to beauty brands, the amount of packaging involved and chemicals we can't pronounce can get a little scary.
 Thankfully, there are some great NZ brands that offer more natural products for us to use.

 - Sustainable haircare can be hard to trace, with many supermarket brands still being full of questionable ingredients.
-Ethaircal produce sustainable, vegan hair care products that are suitable for all hair types.
+Ethaircal produces sustainable, vegan hair care products that are suitable for all hair types.
 Their bottles are made from aluminium, which is one of the most recyclable materials out there too.

-- Syrene are one of the most gorgeous skin care brands in New Zealand right now, and they're doing their part by using plastic from the ocean and beaches in the packaging on their travel companion.
+- Syrene is one of the most gorgeous skincare brands in New Zealand right now, and they're doing their part by using plastic from the ocean and beaches in the packaging on their travel companion.